prebid/prebid.github.io/prebid-server/hosting/pbs-hosting.md

 Prebid does not track who downloads Prebid Server, but sometimes we make announcements (bugs, features) and want to get feedback on proposals.
-You can get on this mailing list by emailing prebid-server@prebid.org.
-It's low volume Here's the information we're asking for:
+You can get on this mailing list by emailing <prebid-server@prebid.org>.
+It's low volume.

 Required to get on the list:

-* A group email address to place on the list.
+* A group email address.
 No individual addresses please.

 Optional: